-In the coming year, Travellers Choice's member services will be focused on providing members with the support required to navigate the impact of COVID-19 on their businesses.
-These services will be continually reviewed to ensure the Company is positioned for a strong rebound post-COVID.
+In the coming year, Travellers Choice's services will be focused on providing members with the support required to return to full trading as the travel industry continues its recovery from the pandemic.

 In conjunction with this, business strategies focusing on retaining key agents and recruitment of new travel agent members are in place, with marketing activities remaining agile to leverage key preferred supplier campaigns as and when they become viable.